Viktor Frisk

-Carl Viktor Andersson Frisk (born 2 March 1995) is a Swedish fashion blogger and singer.
-Along with Samir Badran, he is part of the musical duo Samir & Viktor.
+Carl Viktor Andersson Frisk (born 2 March 1995) is a Swedish singer, influencer, and entrepreneur.
+He was part of the musical duo Samir & Viktor alongside Samir Badran.

 Career

 In May 2014, the duo released their first music single called "Success".
 The song peaked at number one during its first week on the Swedish iTunes chart.

 Samir & Viktor took part in Melodifestivalen 2015 with the song "Groupie" in a bid to represent Sweden in the Eurovision Song Contest 2015 in Vienna, Austria.
 They took part in Melodifestivalen 2016 as well with the song "Bada nakna".
 They also took part in Melodifestivalen 2018 with the song "Shuffla".
 He participated in Let's Dance 2018 broadcast on TV4 and finished in 5th place.